A 24-Hour Guide to Matera, Italy

 matera, italy

-Upon wandering through the Sassi of Matera for the first, I immediately became enchanted by this place of stone and caves and a labyrinth of stairs, all seemingly abandoned yet brimming with beauty.
-Matera boasts an incredible history which you can discover during your travels there, and here’s a short guide to help plan your trip to the Sassi city.
+Wandering through the Sassi of Matera for the first, you will instantly be enraptured by this place of stone and caves and a labyrinth of stairs, all seemingly abandoned yet brimming with beauty.
+Matera boasts an incredible history which you can discover during your travels there, and the remainder of this Matera travel guide will outline how we spent one day (one night) in the Sassi of Matera.

 Matera Italy: The Complete Travel Guide